 Since 2016, there has been exponential growth in interest in the use of microsampling techniques, particularly within the context of clinical drug development.
 Microsampling techniques eliminate many technical and logistical concerns formerly associated with the use of dried blood.
 Their advantages over traditional venipuncture are clear; they allow for remote blood collection (anywhere, anytime, by nearly anyone, with minimal training), and can be part of a less stressful sampling experience, especially for children and the elderly.

-It’s hardly surprising to see VAMS gain more widespread interest, validation, and adoption by the month.
+It’s hardly surprising to see VAMS gain more widespread interest with therapeutic drug monitoring, validation, and adoption by the month.
 The bold and diligent scientists and clinicians who believe in microsampling suggest that this will only continue.